 The Project site is in a rural area.
 The terrain is relatively flat with gentle slopes.
-The site is bordered along the east and portions of the north with dense deciduous tree lines that are overgrown with brush and grasses.
+The site is bordered to the east and south by dense deciduous tree lines that are overgrown with brush and grasses.
 This vegetation will act as a natural visual screen for the Project.
-Residences along West Church Street and Derby Road currently have unobstructed views of the Project site.

 There are no State or Local designated areas of Aesthetic or Scenic Resources on the Project site, substantially contiguous to, nor within a 1-mile radius of the Project.
 According to the New York State Environmental Quality Review Act, "Officially designated scenic areas include scenic byways, scenic roads, scenic areas of statewide significance, scenic trails, and scenic rivers.
-Other designated areas may also include places or sites listed on the National or State Registers of Historic Places, State Parks, State Forest Preserve areas, State Game Refuges, National Natural Landmarks, and National Park Service Lands.
+Other designated areas may also include places or sites listed on the National or State Registers of Historic Places, State Parks, State Forest Preserve areas, State Game Refuges, National

+Natural Landmarks, and National Park Service Lands.
 Note that other areas may also be designated for scenic and aesthetic reasons at the local level.
 For example, some local municipalities have conducted their own scenic inventory and have designated those areas in county or local plans, and may include municipal parks and designated open spaces, local roads, or historic areas.
 Others have designated critical environmental areas for aesthetic reasons.
 Publicly accessible aesthetic or scenic resources are those that can be viewed from public lands or on public roads".
-There are no resources on or adjacent to the Project site that meet the criteria of this definition.
+Based on this definition, the site does not contain, nor is adjacent to any resources which fit the criteria of this definition.

-However, while there are no official State or Local official designated areas of Aesthetic or Scenic Resources, the DEIS seeks to consider potential cumulative visual impacts of this Project, together with another proposed solar project in the area.
+However, while there are no official State or Local official designated areas of Aesthetic or Scenic Resources, the DEIS seeks to consider potential visual impacts of this Project, together with another proposed solar Project in the area.

-As shown in Figure 8, there is a similar Proposed Project, Eden II Solar, proposed to be located at 2027 Eden Evans Center Road in the Town of Eden.
-Eden II Solar is located on the southern side of the road, approximately 1.5 miles west from the Eden solar Project.
-The Eden II Project is a proposed 4,040 kW AC stand-alone ground mounted solar photovoltaic array system on a 22.65-acre portion of the 99.49-acre parcel (tax parcel ID: 237.00-1-2.11).
+As shown in Figure 8 below, there is a similar Proposed Project, Eden Solar, proposed to be located at 2394 West Church Street in the Town of Eden.
+Eden Solar will be located approximately 1.5 miles east from the Eden II Project and will be located on the northern side of the road.
+The proposed Eden Project is a proposed 3,200 kW AC stand-alone ground mounted solar photovoltaic array system on a 14.17-acre portion of the 98.00-acre parcel (tax parcel ID: 223.00-5-7.112).

 There are no anticipated cumulative impacts due to the existence of both the Eden and Eden II Projects.
-Due to existing topography, vegetation, and distance between the projects, the proposed Eden II Project will not be visible from the Eden Project.
+Due to existing topography, vegetation, and distance, the proposed Eden II Project will not be visible from the Eden Project.
 Both Projects will be setback from the roadway and screened from view.
 Neither Project will lead to severe increases in traffic, noise, or other potential adverse impacts.
 Both Projects will be decommissioned to NYSDAM standards, which will result in both Project sites returning to agricultural land or another allowable use in the future.